-For questions on specific guidelines for graphics, please contact Daniel Huffman, Assistant Editor,
+For questions on specific guidelines for graphics, please contact Assitant Editor Daniel Huffman for more information: daniel.p.huffman@gmail.com.

-(daniel.p.huffman@gmail.com).

 PERMISSIONS: If a manuscript incorporates a substantial amount of previously published material, the author is obliged to obtain written permission from the holder of the copyright and to bear all costs for the right to use copyrighted materials.